osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

 the whole set of macros (for that axis) must be specified as numbers.
 The params of the macros in a sequence override will NOT be evaluated as a Lambda, they must be the literal values.

+Quick Start Instructions:
+1.
+create a directory some where to hold some things ie: mkdir ~/generated_worlds cd generated_worlds/

+2.
+create a yaml according to the yaml filling instructions (also see example) ie: gedit worlds.yaml

+3.
+make a new directory to hold the world xacros for convienience ie: mkdir world_xacros/

+4.
+same for worlds
+mkdir worlds/

+4.
+run the script:
+roslaunch vrx_gazebo generate_worlds.launch requested:=/home/<username>/generated_worlds/worlds.yaml world_xacro_target:=/home/<username>/generated_worlds/world_xacros/

+5.
+examine the generated xacros under world_xacros/ and make sure they are what you want. (these are meant to be more human readable than the .worlds files generated in your devel space) ie: gedit world_xacros/world0.world.xacro

+6.
+run one of your new worlds:
+roslaunch vrx_gazebo sandisland.launch world:=/home/<username>/generated_worlds/worlds/world0.world